-If you have more than one USB Storage Device connected, first select the required device from the list under “Device”.
+If you have more than one USB storage device connected, first select the required device from the list under “Device”.
 If the device does not appear straight away, wait a few seconds and then click Refresh.

 Tap the “Filename” button to type the show name using the onscreen keyboard and press Enter or OK.
 Press Save to save the show.
-After saving the show you can then press Setup to exit Setup mode if required.
+After saving the show you can then press Setup to exit Setup if required.

 ZerOS is able to save shows in different file formats.
 Which file type you choose depends on what you plan to do with the show file.
 Choosing the correct file type is crucial.